Preprocessing

 Other Software

-Also, the exported input file can probably be imported in Cubit, then further edited and eventually exported as an exodus (.e) file.
+Also, the exported input file can probably be imported in Cubit, then further edited and eventually exported as an EXODUS (.e) file.

 So the steps are

-Create finite element model and sets in your favorite preprocessor
+1. Create finite element model and sets in your favorite preprocessor

-Other ways to create a 4C input directly
+Other ways to create meshes for 4C

 ABAQUS